 Once the type of radiation therapy or therapies have been prescribed, an appointment will be made for a planning session (simulation).
 The simulation visit includes seeing your doctor and setting up your treatment plan.
-Be prepared to spend one to three hours in the simulation visit at the Radiation Oncology Center.
+Be prepared to spend one to three hours in the simulation visit.

 Simulation is done to locate the exact area to be treated.
 The radiation therapist will move you into the same position you will use for your actual treatments.
 During the simulation, the radiation therapist will take imaging scans of the treatment area.

 Targeted radiation therapy to cancer areas allows for tumors and cancer cells to receive a maximum amount of radiation while surrounding healthy tissue receives only a small amount of radiation.

 The Radiation Oncology Center features state-of-the-art technology, and passionate, caring multi-disciplinary teams including physicians, radiation therapists, dosimetrists, physicists, nurses, social workers and support staff.
 Different types of radiation therapies are available for different types of cancers and are offered at specific cancer center locations, some include: